 Our monitoring program collects several different categories of data.
 After the data are collected, analyzed, and quality assured, they are often used to determine compliance with air pollution regulations and standards.
 The data may also be used in policy decisions at the federal, state, and local levels.

-The APCD is adding equipment to monitor for air toxics at two of its sites: Cannons Lane (2730 Cannons Lane) and Firearms Training (4201 Algonquin Parkway).
+The APCD is adding equipment to monitor for air toxics at two of its sites: 2730 Cannons Lane and 4201 Algonquin Parkway.

 In addition, the APCD is assisting the U.S. EPA with a project to test new air toxics monitoring technology in Louisville’s Rubbertown industrial area.

 Meteorological data such as wind speed and direction, temperature, rainfall, barometric pressure, and humidity are collected by the APCD to assist in making air quality forecasts and further analysis of air pollution data and episodes.

 The APCD monitors radioactivity in Louisville.
 EPA’s RadNet is a national network of monitoring stations that regularly collect air, precipitation, drinking water, and milk samples for analysis of radioactivity.
 The National Air and Radiation Environmental Laboratory (NAREL) oversees RadNet monitoring.
 The APCD supports RadNet by collecting and processing air samples and providing NAREL real time data 24 hours a day, seven days a week.
 The radiation monitors use an alpha and beta counting system plus filters to measure isotopes of plutonium and uranium (Pu-238, Pu-239, Pu-240, U-234, U-235, U-238).

 All of the monitoring data collected by the APCD must be analyzed and validated.
 To ensure the monitoring data are valid, The APCD incorporates quality assurance measures into the monitoring process.
 The quality assured data is reported to EPA, NAREL, and others and may be used in a number of ways including: